ericbinek/html-game-loop-template/README.md

 # HTML Game Template
 This template provides a basic framework for creating a grid-based game using an HTML canvas element.
-It includes a game loop handled via `requestAnimationFrame` to ensure smooth animations.
+The game's state can be saved and loaded from the browser's LocalStorage, allowing players to continue their game even after closing and reopening the browser.

 ## Features

 - 16x16 grid with each cell being 16x16 pixels.
-- Basic game loop setup with `requestAnimationFrame`.
+- Basic game loop setup with `requestAnimationFrame` to ensure smooth animations.
 - Simple rendering function to draw the grid on the canvas.
 - Start and Stop feature to control the game loop.
 - Tick counter to track the game progress.
 - Dynamic FPS (Frames Per Second) adjustment feature for testing under different frame rates or adjusting game speed.
+- **LocalStorage Integration:**
+   - Save the current game state to LocalStorage.
+   - Load the game state from LocalStorage during game initialization.
+   - UI buttons that allow users to manually save or load their game state.
+   - Comprehensive error handling for potential issues when accessing or interacting with LocalStorage.

 ## Usage